 The only way “The Exiles” would end up in the Welsh pyramid is if they voluntarily joined (as if that’s going to happen), or they were forced into doing so by being expelled from the English pyramid by the English FA.

 Even when Merthyr Tydfil folded, the phoenix club that succeeded them (Merthyr Town) opted to stay in the English pyramid.
-They’re currently three promotions away from English League Two.
+At the time of posting they were three promotions away from English League Two.